suryanavv/BridgeSpace/supabase_setup.md

 - Row-Level Security policies
 - Scheduled jobs (configured to run at midnight IST, which is 18:30 UTC)

-Additionally, run the migration script `20240701000002_update_cleanup_and_limits.sql` to update the cleanup function to use a 2-day expiration period instead of 7 days, and to add the file size and count limit functions.
+Additionally, run the migration scripts:
+- `20240701000002_update_cleanup_and_limits.sql` to update the cleanup function to use a 2-day expiration period instead of 7 days, and to add the file size and count limit functions.
+- `20240804000001_fix_cleanup_function_timezone.sql` and `20240804000002_fix_storage_delete_method.sql` to ensure proper timezone handling and storage object deletion in the cleanup function.

 ### 3. Storage Setup